lsmor/functional-programming-with-haskell/README.md

 ## Contributing

 Feel free to open an issue if you find a typo or something poorly explained.
-Spanish speaker can also translate chapters from the [original book](https://jaalonso.github.io/materias/PFconHaskell/temas.html) and submit them.
+Spanish speakers can also translate chapters from the [original book](https://jaalonso.github.io/materias/PFconHaskell/temas.html) and submit them.

 ## Building